Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

    :align: center
    :target: ../../_images/Kits/weather_station_update_orig.jpg

-After that you can click through the tabs of the Brick Viewer to see if all of the sensors are working correctly.
+As next step click through the tabs of the Brick Viewer to see if all of the sensors are working correctly.
 Now you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together in the weather station enclosure.